afareenj/oasisapp/README.md

 **Website**: The website is in the Website folder.
 Host this folder.

-**DatabseScrape**: To get information from the database, go to this folder.
+**DatabaseScrape**: To get information from the database, go to this folder.
 Must be connected to Hopkins VPN for this program to work.
 Do not host this folder.

 **App**: This is the mobile application.
 Do not host this folder.